state-alchemists/zrb/docs/getting-started.md

   </p>
 </div>

-You have seen how you can set the Task Parameters by using CLI options as follows:
+In the previous example, you have seen how you can set the Task Parameters by using CLI options as follows:

 ```bash
 zrb base64 encode --text "non-credential-string"
 ```

-The CLI Options are optional.
+The CLI Options are always optional.
 You can run the task without specifying the options.
 When you do so, Zrb will activate the interactive mode so that you can supply the parameter values on the run.

 Let's try it.